We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 It’s unlikely that your policy will cover expenses from border closures

-Your shuttle bus to the airport is late and you miss your flight home, does missed flight travel insurance cover you?
-Your flight is cancelled due to bad weather, are you covered by your missed flight travel insurance?
-You are running late and reach the check-in counter after the gate has closed, are you covered?
+Your shuttle bus to the airport is late and you miss your flight home...does missed flight travel insurance cover you?
+Your flight is cancelled due to bad weather...are you covered by your travel insurance?
+You're running late and reach the check-in counter after the gate has closed...will you be covered?

-You are typically covered for reasons outside you or your airlines control
+You are typically covered for reasons outside your or your airline's control

-- You are covered for missed flights provided you miss your flight due to an event that is out of your control that is recognised by your insurance provider.
-This may include a vehicle accident or severe weather, natural disaster, hijacking or strike.
+You are covered for missed flights provided you miss your flight due to an event that is out of your control and is recognised by your insurance provider.
+This may include a vehicle accident, natural disaster, hijacking or strike.
 You will be covered under cancellation and trip interruption.

 When won't I be covered?

-You're not covered in situations where you are at fault for the delayed or missed flight.
-Such situations include:
+You're not covered in situations where you are at fault for the delayed or missed flight, for example:

+Good to know.
 Circumstances such as being caught in a traffic jam on the way to the airport are generally not covered.
-However, situations such as your train breaking down may be covered.
-The reason train delays are covered is because there will be a record of the breakdown, which is important, as the onus is on you to provide proof when making a claim.
+However, situations such as your train breaking down may be.
+The reason train delays are covered is because there will be a record of the breakdown, which will provide proof when you're making a claim.

-Travel insurance does generally not provide cover if you miss your connecting flight due to a delay caused by the airline.
+Travel insurance won't usually cover you if you miss your connecting flight due to a delay caused by the airline.
 In this case, the liability falls with the airline and it is their responsibility to arrange an alternative flight for your return.